UMSKT/writeups/BINK.md

 Afterwards, the value $a$, along with some other information, can be sent to the activation server for further validation.

+Unlike in BINK1998, the sequence number is not directly encoded in the product key.
+Instead, it is obtained from the 20 bits of `digest2` above the 31 bits used for $h_t$.

 #### Generation

 1. Compute a random number $c$